trevorpiltch/CSC505-Final-Project/README.md

-# CSC505-Final-Project
+# Final Project ReadME
 ## Description
 This project creates a tree based on the frequency of character in a string.
 The more frequent the character the closer it is to the root.
 The string is encoded into binary code (1’s and 0’s) that corresponds to 1: go right of node and 0: go left of node.
 We also included various methods which are listed with their functions below.
-This website ([https://people.ok.ubc.ca/ylucet/DS/Huffman.html], disclaimer this was NOT created by us, shows a visual representation of what the HuffmanTree is doing.
+This website ([https://people.ok.ubc.ca/ylucet/DS/Huffman.html], disclaimer that this was **NOT** created by us, shows a visual representation of what the HuffmanTree is doing.

 ## Instructions
 To utilize this project, download the zip file and open the tester class.
 The other two classes (HTNode and HT) should not be modified.
-In the tester class you can modify the stri ng value to any string you want to encode using the HuffmanTree.
-There are is one exception from the binary search tree that logically make no sense here:
+In the tester class you can modify the string value to any string you want to encode using the HuffmanTree.
+Be sure that the value is only of type string and to view the difference between your original value and the HuffmanCode compressed string.
-1. There cannot be less than one character inputed.
-This is because a tree with 0 or 1 character can not be encoded (there is no left or right) and thus cannot be utilized by the Huffman code compression.
-2. The first two characters **CANNOT** be the same.
-This Other than that, there are no other instructions.
-Be sure to only input a string and to view the difference between your original value and the HuffmanCode compressed string.

 ## Methods
 ### Initializer